-The Company continues to increase market awareness through outreach and communications with investors.
-Roadshows this year have taken place in Canada, USA and the UK and the Company is continuing virtual meetings on an ad hoc basis.
-Management has attended a number of major mining conferences and the institutional shareholder base continues to grow.
+Management has attended a number of major mining conferences.
 The major mining companies continue to highlight the need for more copper to come online as the forecast deficit looms.
-As a strong undeveloped copper projects not held by a major, Vizcachitas remains one of the very few advanced Tier 1 assets in a proven mining jurisdiction with access to infrastructure that is ready to meet this demand.
-The recent S&P Global Commodity Insights Report on M&A in the metals and mining industry showed copper deals were on the rise with an increase in price paid of 103% in 2022.
+As a strong undeveloped copper project not held by a major, Vizcachitas remains one of the very few advanced Tier 1 assets in a proven mining jurisdiction with access to infrastructure that is ready to meet this demand.